-Since a true COPO Camaro was out of our grasp, we came up with a plan that would get us a car that is similar to Cheverolet’s COPO, but something that would be race ready, and most importantly, street legal.
+Since a true COPO Camaro was out of our grasp, we came up with a plan that would get us a car that is similar to Chevrolet’s COPO, but something that would be race-ready, and most importantly, street legal.

 Articles You Can Check Out

 - LSX376-B15 Part 1: Building The Long Block At Chevrolet Performance

 - LSX376-B15 Part 2: Supercharged And On The Dyno